The European Union's Deforestation Regulation (EUDR)

 Anthesis offers a range of services, including benchmarking, target setting, policy development, supplier engagement, monitoring, verification, and communication, to help companies create deforestation- and conversion-free supply chains.

 The Accountability Framework serves as a guide for achieving ethical supply chains in agriculture and forestry.
-Anthesis, recognized as a Delivery Partner, utilizes the framework’s core principles to support companies in addressing deforestation-related risks.
+Anthesis, recognised as a Delivery Partner, utilises the framework’s core principles to support companies in addressing deforestation-related risks.

 We are the world’s leading purpose driven, digitally enabled, science-based activator.
 And always welcome inquiries and partnerships to drive positive change together.